Children’s Summer Reading Program- every Friday at 10:00 in July

 Friday, July 21 at 10:00- Forensic Science.
 It’s time to turn the library into a forensic lab!
 Owl pellets, dinosaur footprints and real animal bones will be on hand to observe.
 Can you identify who the bones used to belong to?
 Can you determine which dinosaur left footprints in our clay?
 How did those animal bones get into the owl pellets?
 And what is an owl pellet, anyway?!
 We’ll break out magnifying glasses, scientific instruments and more as we use our observation skills to learn how scientists do their jobs.

 Friday, July 28 at 10:00- 3,2,1 Launch!
 Psst…have you ever heard about the great Marshmallow Incident?
 “It happened so long ago, most people don’t remember….”
-Join us as we learn all about it, build structures out of create marshmallow launchers and play “Minute to Win It” games to close out Summer Reading Program of 2017!
+Join us as we learn all about it, create marshmallow launchers and play “Minute to Win It” games to close out Summer Reading Program of 2017!

 SRP banner art thanks to solve4why.org.